 Australian cotton farmers began using crop biotechnology in 1996 and today almost the entire national crop is based on herbicide tolerant and insect resistant varieties.
 Cultivation of GM insect resistant cotton has reduced the need for insecticide sprays by up to 85 per cent compared with conventional cotton.
 Cotton farmers have benefited from an average gain in farm income of over $180 per hectare.

 In 2008 Australia began commercial cultivation of GM canola in NSW and Victoria.
 Western Australia followed suit in 2009.
 The GM canola currently grown in these states has been modified to make it resistant to certain herbicides, thereby providing farmers with another option for weed management.

-The Australian Government’s Gene Technology Regulator identifes and manages risks to human health and the environment for any GM crop that is grown in Australia for trial or commercial purposes.
-The food safety regulator Food Standards Australia New Zealand undertakes a pre-market safety assesment of all GM food ingredients whether they are produced domestically or imported into Australia.
+The Australian Government’s Gene Technology Regulator identifies and manages risks to human health and the environment for any GM crop that is grown in Australia for trial or commercial purposes.
+The food safety regulator Food Standards Australia New Zealand undertakes a pre-market safety assessment of all GM food ingredients whether they are produced domestically or imported into Australia.
 In conjunction with other regulatory agencies where required, this regulation system manages the risks of all GM crops grown or consumed in Australia.